syedbaasit/syedbaasit/README.md

 - 👋 Hi, I’m Syed Baasit
-- 👀 I’m a civil Engineering UG in the National Institute OF technology.
+- 👀 I’m a civil Engineering UG in the National Institute Of Technology.
 - I work primarily in Python pertaining to data analysis in Hydrology

 - Lets connect on linkedin!